- Reference Number: HEY-163/2018

 What will happen?

 You will be admitted from the Fracture Clinic or the Emergency Department to a specified ward if you have a theatre day and time.
-If this is not the case, you will be assessed by a doctor or nurse and sent home.
+If this is not the case, you will be assessed by a doctor or nurse, leg put in plaster and sent home.
 The trauma coordinator will contact you when you have a date for surgery and advise you when you need to come into hospital for surgery.
 At this point, you will be told whether or not you can eat and drink prior to your admission and which ward you will be admitted onto.
 On the day of your admission, you need to report to the nurses’ station where you will be shown to your bed and the location of the ward facilities will be explained.

 Your surgery may or may not require an overnight stay but we suggest you bring with you: